METHODS-Group/DRDMannTurb/paper/paper.md

    index: 1
  - name: National Wind Technology Center, National Renewable Energy Laboratory, Golden, CO, 80401, USA
    index: 2
-date: 13 August 2017     # TODO -- what date to use?
+date: 10 December 2023
 bibliography: paper.bib
 ---

 # Summary

 Synthetic turbulence models (STM) are commonly used to generate realistic flow field to be used as input to a variety of models.
 Examples include the creation of inlet conditions for unsteady computational fluid dynamics (CFD) models, inflow wind fields to aeroelastic models of wind turbines or tall building, amongst many others.
-One of the advantages of STMs is their ability to generate fluctuations based on prescribed statistics which allows scientists and engineers to simulate and re-create environmental conditions as close as possible to the observed ones.
-The Mann model @mann_spatial_1994, @mann_wind_1998 which is the basis of this package, allows for the prescription of three parameters: the Kolmogorov constant multiplied by the rate of the viscous dissipation of specific turbulence kinetic energy to the two thirds, $\alpha \epsilon^{2/3}$, a turbulence length scale, $L$, and a non-dimensional parameter related to the lifetime of the eddies, $\Gamma$.
+One of the advantages of STMs is their ability to generate fluctuations based on prescribed statistics, which allows scientists and engineers to simulate and re-create environmental conditions as close as possible to the observed ones.
+The Mann model [@mann_spatial:1994; @mann_wind:1998] which is the basis of this package, allows for the prescription of three parameters: the Kolmogorov constant multiplied by the rate of the viscous dissipation of specific turbulence kinetic energy to the two thirds, $\alpha \epsilon^{2/3}$, a turbulence length scale, $L$, and a non-dimensional parameter related to the lifetime of the eddies, $\Gamma$.
 A number of studies as well as international standards (e.g. IEC) have made recommendations for the values of these three parameters ($\alpha \epsilon^{2/3}$, $L$, $\Gamma$) with the goal to fit turbulence spectra or coherence functions from measurements or reference or textbook spectra.
 This package allows users to easily fit the Mann model to turbulence characteristics by not only modifying the aforementioned parameters, but also by adjusting the function related to the lifetime of the eddies using deep neural networks (DNN).
 This new approach has been found to provide excellent results with either smooth and noisy data.

 # Statement of need

-`DRDMannTurb` is a package which aims to create an easy-to-use framework to automatically generate turbulent wind fields to be used by scientist and engineers in their applications domains.
+`DRDMannTurb` is a package which aims to create an easy-to-use framework to 1) automatically determine a surrogate model for observed wind spectra from data using the deep rapid distortion (DRD) models introduced in [Keith:2021] and 2) to automatically generate turbulent fluctuation fields to be used by scientists and engineers in downstream tasks.
+Existing methodologies for generating fluctuation fields frequently incur a large computational overhead and moreover are not flexible enough to mimic physical properties of real-world observations. `DRDMannTurb` addresses these two issues by introducing a module for fitting neural network-based models to observed spectra data and for sequentially generating $3$D blocks of fluctuation rather than the entire domain at once, a highly memory-intensive practice used in some other software.

 `DRDMannTurb` is completely written in Python, with computationally powerful backend packages ('numpy', 'PyTorch') being used in its implementation.
 Our implementation allows for easy GPU-portability using `cuda`.
-This is an advantage compared to previously developed software packages that have implemented the Mann model but did not provide the source code (e.g. HAWC2).
-Finally, `DRDMannTurb` is designed to be more general-purpose, allowing it to be applied to a broader range of applications, as well as be more accessible and with clear documentation.
+This is an additional advantage compared to previously developed software packages that have implemented the Mann model but do not provide the source code (e.g. HAWC2).
+Finally, `DRDMannTurb` is designed to be more general-purpose, allowing it to be applied in a broader range of scenarios, as well as be more accessible and with clear documentation of a variety of tasks that researchers in this area frequently use.

 # Results

+For more detailed results and discussions, please see the official examples.

 # Package Features

-- Generate synthetic turbulence fields using the Classic Mann model
+- Generates synthetic turbulence fields using the Classic Mann model
 - Calibrate Mann model parameters using reference ``textbook'' or in-situ spectra and co-spectra
 - Calibrate Mann model using deep neural networks and rapid-distortion theory
 - Fast wind field generation using domain decomposition

-# References

 # Acknowledgements